 Also, a disclaimer in that this is not an exhaustive kindergarten curriculum for states in which kindergarten is required (especially as it does not include any kind of formal reading instruction).
 If you happen to decide to use this curriculum, please make sure you’re meeting your state’s requirements for subjects covered, etc, if necessary.

 Finally, I want to suggest that this curriculum is meant to be flexible.
 Feel free to change it as you see fit, insert other books, leave sections out, whatever you need to do.
-When I first made this, it was actually a hodge-podge of a few other curricula I found online as well as some things that I wanted to include.
 Make it fit your family’s needs rather than the other way around!